 2007 Moto-GP Tour

-This ride predates the Blog originally posted to my old home page.
-My first motorcycle tour was a very rushed affair with wildly ambitious daily distances.
-I’m surprised it did not turn me off touring.
+This ride predates this Blog and was on my previous web site that is now mostly lost.
+My first motorcycle tour had wildly ambitious daily distances.
+No idea how my mate and I came up with this route and very surprised it did not turn me off touring.